New retail, restaurant and residential center proposed for Johns Island near Charleston

 What's cooking?

-A company that first cracked into the breakfast business at Pawleys Island more than two decades ago now offers a second location in Summerville.
+A company that first cracked into the breakfast business at Pawleys Island more than two decades ago now offers a third location in the Charleston area.

-Eggs Up Grill recently cut the ribbon on its new restaurant at 1585 Central Ave. in Flowertown.
+Eggs Up Grill recently cut the ribbon on its new restaurant at 1585 Central Ave. in Summerville.

 WJ Partners of Spartanburg bought the company in March.
 It was founded by Chris Skodras and has since expanded into franchising.

-The growing chain has one other Charleston-area location, in Mount Pleasant, and 17 others across South Carolina.
+The growing chain has two other Charleston-area locations, in Mount Pleasant and in Cane Bay in Berkeley County, and 17 others across South Carolina.
 It has 27 units throughout the Carolinas and Georgia.
 Two others are on the way in Florence and Greenville.

 Also, Josephine Wine Bar opened Tuesday at 64 Spring St. on the Charleston peninsula.
 It's open 4-10 p.m.
 Monday through Wednesday and 4-11 p.m.
 Thursday through Saturday.
 It's closed Sunday.
 Dinner service starts at 5 p.m.